In this Azure SQL article, we will discuss a step-by-step guide to create a table in the Azure SQL database quickly.

 DateOfBirth DATE NOT NULL

-3. Now, you can able to see that it is showing Commands completed successfully.
+3. Now, you can see that it is showing Commands completed successfully.

 - How to get Azure SQL database connection string